DenizCankurtaran/cyclic-voltammetry/README.md

 # cyclic-voltammetry

-Stremlit App to explore the data in the [echemdb repository](https://github.com/echemdb/electrochemistry-data), containing cyclic voltammograms (CVs) for single crystal electrodes.
+Streamlit App to explore the data in the [echemdb repository](https://github.com/echemdb/electrochemistry-data), containing cyclic voltammograms (CVs) for single crystal electrodes.

 A static version of the database can be found on [echemdb.org/cv](https://www.echemdb.org/cv/).